 These distributions are paid by a mutual fund (or other regulated investment company) or real estate investment trust from its net realized long-term capital gains.
+Distributions of net realized short-term capital gains are not treated as capital gains.
+Instead, they are included on Form 1099-DIV as ordinary dividends.

-Enter on line 13, column (f), the total capital gain distributions paid to you during the year, regardless of how long you held your investment.
+Enter on line 13 the total capital gain distributions paid to you during the year, regardless of how long you held your investment.
 This amount is shown in box 2a of Form 1099-DIV.